hfanieng/hfanieng/README.md

     i’m looking for help with all new challenges in IT
 - 💬 Frage mich nach Datenbanken, Probgrammiersprachen & Erfahrungen
 ask me about databases, programming languages & experience
-- 📫 Man erreicht mich über das GitHub-Profil, die verknüpften sozielen Medien und per Mail
+- 📫 Man erreicht mich über das GitHub-Profil, die verknüpften sozialen Medien und per Mail
 You can reach me via the GitHub profile, the linked social media and by email how to reach me: via my profile or Mail
 - ⚡ Fun fact: Bin interessiert an allem, was mit Musik zu tun hat.
 Konzerte, Licht-Shows und der Umsetzung mit Software